-Public Cemeteries - 100 per cent Community Services - 75 per cent Educational purposes - 75 per cent
+Community Services - 75 per cent Public Cemeteries - 100 per cent Educational purposes - 75 per cent

 The rates which are foregone via Mandatory Rebates are redistributed across the ratepayer base (ie. all other ratepayers are subsidising the rates contribution for those properties who receive the rebate).